Sabino Cassese: Education and career

-He was president of the European Group of Public Administration (International Institute of Administrative Sciences) from 1987 to 1991; a visiting scholar at Berkeley (1965), London (1969), Stanford (1970, 1975, 1986) and Oxford (1987, 1988, 1989, 1995); professeur associé at the Universities of Paris 1 (1986, 1994, 1995, 1999), Nantes (1987) and at the Institut d’Etudes Politiques – Paris (1991); guest scholar Wilson Center, Washington (1983); professor at the Hauser Global Law School of the New York University (2004 and 2010), and from 2005 professor at the Master of Public Affairs of the Paris Institut d’Etudes Politiques.
+He was president of the European Group of Public Administration (International Institute of Administrative Sciences) from 1987 to 1991; a visiting scholar at Berkeley (1965), London (1969), Stanford (1970, 1975, 1986) and Oxford (1987, 1988, 1989, 1995); professeur associé at the Universities of Panthéon-Sorbonne (1986, 1994, 1995, 1999), Nantes (1987) and at the Institut d’Etudes Politiques – Paris (1991); guest scholar Wilson Center, Washington (1983); professor at the Hauser Global Law School of the New York University (2004 and 2010), and from 2005 professor at the Master of Public Affairs of the Paris Institut d’Etudes Politiques.
 Since 2010 he is also a professor at the Master in International Public Affairs of the LUISS School of Government, and since 2011, a visiting professor at the LL.M.
 Law in a European and Global Context of the Católica Global School of Law, in Lisbon.

-He is considered one of the leading experts in administrative law, but he has also carried out research in administrative history and legal thought, science of administration, public law of economics and comparative law and global administrative law.
+He is considered one of the leading experts in administrative law, but he has also carried out research in administrative history and legal thought, science of administration, public law of economics, comparative law and global administrative law.
 Since 1973, he has been a member and president of numerous study committees of national and international research institutions.

-In 2004, together with some of his scholars he founded the Institute for Research on Public Administration(IRPA), based in Rome.
+In 2004, together with some of his scholars, he founded the Institute for Research on Public Administration(IRPA), based in Rome.

 Now he is Professor Emeritus at Scuola Normale Superiore di Pisa where he teaches History of Political Institution.
 As of September 2020, he is a member of the Italian Aspen Institute.

+In 1994, Cassese was appointed a Knight Grand Cross of the Order of Merit of the Italian Republic (OMRI).